steelalive/dot/README.md

 ![GitHub Logo](/info/shell-photo-woahhh.png)
 Format: ![Alt Text](url)
 Just get the .dir_colors, there is no executable code in it. check to make sure, sometimes porn hides in the worsts places.
 It's compilations, nothing to call the municipal police.
 Juste call the FBI, I dont want to die in the hands of amateurs.
 Or do I?
 Hire me!
 I have no gifriend and live with my mom.
-Yes, the internet is slow today mommy.
-She is pretty hot, and my father suck thesse days.
-He regrets me every day, expet does I show him who is the most ...
+Yes, the internet is slow today, mommy.
+She is pretty hot, and my father suck these days.
+He regrets every decisions in my life.
+He show love when I really show him supertiriority.
+I show him who is the most...
 Anyways.
 Tired.
+Paresseux.
-PAresseux.
-Masi asusi des fois l\.
-J<ai la pateince de l<envoyer chier.
-Ca fait m[eme pas du bien esti.
-Cr've dotn qu<on enfinisses.
+Mais aussi, des fois, J'ai la pateince de l'envoyer chier.
+Ca fait même pas du bien esti.
+Il baisse la tête et ca fait mal, sa souffrance fait mal, pourquoi tu me le fais depuis j'ai 12 ans.
+Crève dont quèon enfinisses esti de génération de pères qui calents n'importes qui, sauf leurs mère.
+Je t'aime maman.
+Fuck you everybody and myself.
+Don't worry, he knows, he hurry up, that blood cancer.
+He is though fucker.
-Don't worry, he knows.
-Ot's nothing new.
-Like the void of porn in that code.
-Nope, still empty of pornography.
-I hate the whole word.
+I like the void of porn in that code.
+Nope, still empty of any kind of adult pornography.
+I hate that whole word, soo dirty, your mom is dirty, but...
+I would.
+I wish your the greatest day.
+I'Km gonne be rich, very soon!I still need towork, maybe.
+I love promming bash, sed manipulating my fatchers and files.
+Pipes ans redirection.
+It's like an old lost art, exept it's always evolving, from nerds in mom's basement in tremblant mountain.
+Ah the  mountain.
+10 years since my last snowboard ride.I don't even party there.
+I party, aww shut up.
 # dot